 The collection of these flammable substances inside your chimney can result in a chimney fire, which is a grave hazard.
 Chimney fires not only cause damage to your chimney systems but also result in monetary loss.

 Additionally, open chimneys can act as openings through which animals can infiltrate your home.
 Keeping all of the above in mind, tight seal dampers can seal shut your chimney openings, which will prevent foreign elements from entering your chimney.

 A tight seal damper offers year-round protection to your chimney from all the damaging or corrosive elements.
 Sealing your chimney from the top prevents moisture, rain, and or snow from entering the flue.
 Isolating these elements will increase the life and durability of your chimney.

 4. Easy to Use and Operate

 Compared to throat dampers, tight seal dampers are a lot easier to use and operate.
 The handle that allows for the sealing and opening of the damper is readily accessible, which makes operating it easier.

 Factoring in all the benefits associated with tight seal dampers, one can conclude that it is, indeed, a vital part of a smooth functioning chimney.
 For greater efficiency, you may purchase such dampers from reliable manufacturers like EB Air Control Inc.

-EB Air Control is a leading manufacturer of HVAC products that combine technology with design aesthetics.
+EB Air Control is a leading manufacturer of HVAC products that combines technology with design aesthetics.
 The company serves a variety of industries, ranging from Institutes to Power Plants.